The rapid rise of gaming in the Middle East - KRDO

 “Every voice matters — and we will do a better job of listening now, and in the future,” Kotick said in a note to employees on Tuesday.
 “I am sorry that we did not provide the right empathy and understanding.”

-Kotick’s response comes as hundreds of employees gear up for a walkout on Wednesday to pressure the company to do more to address a host of issues including unequal pay, gender discrimination and harassment.
+Kotick’s response came hours before hundreds of employees staged a walkout on Wednesday to pressure the company to do more to address a host of issues including unequal pay, gender discrimination and harassment.

 Those issues burst into the open last week, when California’s Department of Fair Employment and Housing, filed a lawsuit accusing Activision Blizzard — the company behind popular video games such as “Call of Duty,” “World of Warcraft” and “Candy Crush” — of fostering a “frat boy” work culture where female employees have to “continually fend off unwanted sexual comments and advances by their male coworkers.”